 Welcome to St Stephens Pastoral Care Team

-The welfare of our pupils is of paramount importance at St Stephens Community Academy and we take pride in our well-targeted emotional and academic support for all pupils within our care, via the pastoral system.
+The welfare of our pupils is of paramount importance at St Stephens Community Academy and we take pride in our early identified, well-targeted emotional and academic support for all pupils within our care.
 We have a strong pastoral care team which is at the heart of the supportive community that pupils and staff value.

 We wish all our pupils to be happy in the school environment as this can have a positive and empowering effect on their ability to learn.
 All members of staff have responsibilities for the general welfare of pupils.
 In addition, a formal pastoral structure exists to care for pupils in particular ways.

 Pastoral Support for children within school is delivered by our Pastoral Care Team who work closely together to provide support for the families of St Stephens pupils.
 They are based in the schools ‘Pastoral Room’.
 This room was established as the school felt it would benefit from:

 A room where children could go if they needed to calm down or talk to someone;